recklessmoxie/recklessmoxie.github.io/_posts/blog/2016-07-20-wikipedia-viewer-project.md

 #### Search Bar and Icon:

 <p> The FCC project demo included a magnifying glass icon which upon click expanded into a search bar.
-I set out to replicate this effect and created an image with the magnifying glass and text together (as I had done with the prior elements).<p>
+I set out to replicate this effect and created an image with the magnifying glass and text together (as I had done with the prior elements).</p>

 <p><figure class="half">
 <a href ="/images/searchicon.png">